Looking for a sexy date night recipe to make at home? Impress your partner and your taste buds with a thick, juicy côte de boeuf.

-Côte de boeuf is just a fancy French word for a bone-in ribeye, so don’t be intimidated by cooking this glorious hunk of meat.
+Côte de boeuf is just a fancy French word for a bone-in ribeye steak, so don’t be intimidated by cooking this glorious hunk of meat.
 To make things even easier for you, we turned to Jordan Terry for some expert advice.
 Terry is the executive chef at Major Food Group’s Dirty French, a lively bistro that infuses classic dishes with contemporary techniques and bold flavors.
 The côte de boeuf is one of the most popular menu items at the restaurant, and it’s actually quite simple to make at home — all you need are a few ingredients, some time, and a carnivorous appetite.
 Here, chef Terry walks us through all the necessary steps and tells us how to prepare a salad and potatoes to go with the dish.
-Whip this up on February 14 for a Valentine’s Day to remember.

 Côte de Boeuf Recipe